bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 At first, a client will request sessions A, B, and C.
 The server may choose to accept all sessions A, B, and C.
 At this point, configuration proceeds as normal.
-However, the server may choose to rejest session B.
+However, the server may choose to reject session B.
 At that point, the server will reply back with A and C marked as "Accepted," and B as "Rejected."
 The server will then configure A and C, and wait for the client to configure A and C.
 If the client configured B as well, it will not come up.